 This degree of self-insight demonstrated by Jordanian financial analysts is not consistent with other prior studies of financial analyst decision-making, such as a study in which financial analysts in Australia demonstrated limited and poor self-insight.
 Those studies revealed that financial analysts tend to overestimate the importance of minor cues and underestimate the importance of major cues (Hopkins, 2009; Mear & Firth, 1987; Libby, 1981).
 On the other hand, studies using external auditors, accountants (Solomon & Shields, 1995; Savich, 1977) and professional managers (Wood, 2002; Gibbins & Swieringa, 1995) as subjects have shown relatively high degrees of self-insight.
 The high degree of self-insight among auditors was attributed to the implementation of professional standards on auditing and to regular training performed by the professional associations (Libby, 1981; Pike, Sharp & Kantor 1988).
-In contrast, the high degree of self-insight among professional managers was attributed to their professional managers of self-insight among professional managers was attributed to their professional associations (Libby, 1981; Pike, Sharp & Kantor 1988).
-In
+In contrast, the high degree of self-insight among professional managers was attributed to their professionalism and their high level of experience.

 It has been evidenced that the financial analysts with more work experience demonstrate moderate degrees of self-insight in the U.S and New Zealand (Feldman & Arnold, 1978; Mear & Firth, 1987; Slovic et al, 1972).
-In this thesis, the experience of the survey respondents who completed the experiment ranged between 5 to 27 years, with a mean of 12 years.
+In this thesis, the experience of the survey respondents who completed the experiment ranged between 5 to 27 years, with a mean of 12 years61.
 Those who were interviewed for the qualitative study had experiences which ranged between 14 and 27 years.
 This high level of subjects' experience, along with their professionalism, might be a possible explanation for that relatively high degree of self-insight among the Jordanian financial analysts.

-&lt;sup>61 See Table 4: Respondents' distribution by experience.
+61 See Table 4: Respondents' distribution by experience.